swahlquist/liligenspark/README.md

 changes or review usage logs, but with CoughDrop supervisors can do their thing on their own devices.
 And permission controls always stay in the hands of the user.

 Anyway, that's CoughDrop in a nutshell.
+There's a lot of extra fun added in, with built-in assessment and profiling tools, real-time following and remote modeling, embedded books and videos, two way SMS messaging, modeling ideas and trend reporting, focus words mode, goal setting and automated tracking, team coordination, organizational branding and management tools, classroom-level targets and goal tracking, continuing education linking and tracking, etc.
 The code is open source so you're free to run it yourself.
 We require a code contributor agreement before accepting changes into our repo.
 Boards created in CoughDrop use the Open Board Format (http://www.openboardformat.org) so they should export/import across instances of CoughDrop and a few other systems